Agent4cs: Multi-Agent AI Summarizes Large Codebases

 Open-source Alternatives

 jar-analyzer is an open-source GUI tool for Java JAR package analysis, featuring an integrated AI assistant.
 It offers robust capabilities like JAR DIFF, method call graph exploration, DFS call chain analysis, taint analysis, and control flow graph (CFG) program analysis.
-Ideal for Java developers and security researchers, it streamlines code auditing and reverse engineering tasks, making complex analysis more accessible.
+Ideal for Java developers and security researchers, it streamlines code auditing and reverse engineering tasks.
+The primary language is Java, licensed under GPL-3.0, with 2111 GitHub stars at the time of collection.